SSWConsulting/SSW.Rules.Content/rules/do-you-use-version-control-with-power-bi/rule.md

 1. Setup a local repository on your PC
 2. Create new feature branch off ‘origin/main’
 3. Open Power BI Desktop, and enable Power BI Projects - File | Option Settings | Options | Preview features | Power BI project (.pbip) save option
-4. Open the [definition.pbir](https://learn.microsoft.com/en-us/power-bi/developer/projects/projects-report#definitionpbir) file in the “<Report Name>.Reports” folder on the local repo on your PC.
+4. Open the [definition.pbir](https://learn.microsoft.com/en-us/power-bi/developer/projects/projects-report#definitionpbir) file in the `<Report Name>.Reports` folder on the local repo on your PC.
 This will open the report in Power BI Desktop.
 It will allow you to edit both the report and the dataset.

    **Note:** PBIP folders do not by default contain any underlying data.
 So when you open a definition.pbir file the visuals may show as empty.
 Please refresh the report to download the data.
 5. Edit report in Power BI Desktop